awwfensive/auditPlayground/README.md

 # auditPlayground 🧪
 A curated collection of intentionally vulnerable environments for reproducing and analyzing real-world CVEs and security flaws in isolation — all containerized with Docker.

-Perfect for **learning**, **hands-on experimentation**, and **security research**.
+Perfect for **learning**, **hands-on experimentation**, **security research**, and **practicing security code review**.

 ---